Randwick: Commercial area

 Randwick is primarily a residential area.
 The Randwick Racecourse takes up a large portion in the north-west corner of the suburb.
 The Prince of Wales Hospital, Royal Hospital for Women, Sydney Children's Hospital and the Prince of Wales Private Hospital together occupy the Randwick Hospitals' Campus, a large contiguous campus bounded by Barker Street, Avoca Street, High Street and Hospital Road.
 A number of teaching and research facilities are also located on the campus.
 The campus is being expanded under a major project called the "Randwick Campus Redevelopment" project, which will see it expand west to the suburb boundary with Kensington and Kingsford.
 Prince Henry Hospital is also in Randwick.

 The main commercial area is centred on Belmore Road.
-A range of retail stores are located at Belmore Road along with two shopping centers (Royal Randwick Shopping Centre and Randwick Plaza, which contains a Coles Supermarket) on eitherside of Belmore Road.
+A range of retail stores are located at Belmore Road along with two shopping centres (Royal Randwick Shopping Centre, owned by Dexus and Randwick Plaza, which contains a Coles Supermarket) on eitherside of Belmore Road.
 Avoca Street is also quite popular for commerce, there is the 150-year-old Coach and Horses Hotel.
 Where the two busy streets meet is the gourmet Cookhouse, a heritage sandstone building with a statue of Captain Cook outside and High Cross Park, with a war memorial.
-Within one kilometer, Coogee is another retail precinct offering good food services while enjoying the great view of the beach.
-The Spot at the Perouse and St Pauls Road junction also wins good fame for its popular restaurants, cafés and recreational facilities.
+Within one kilometre, Coogee is another retail precinct offering good food services while enjoying the great view of the beach.
+St Pauls Road junction also wins good fame for its popular restaurants, cafés and recreational facilities.
 Randwick's main entertainment district is The Spot, located in the suburb's south-east, which contains the Randwick Ritz cinema, a famous art deco cinema which dates from the 1930s and numerous cafes, bars and restaurants.